synthetos/tg_pytest/README.md

 ### JSON test files:

-  - A JSON test file contains one or more tests (see test-001.json)
+  - A JSON test file contains one or more tests
+    - see `/data/001-smoke/smoke-001.json` for an example
   - Each test is defined by an independent JSON object
-  - Tests must be separated by at least one '#' comment line
+  - The JSON objects for the tests must be separated by at least one '#' comment line
+  - Adding EOF to a comment line will stop processing at that line

 #### Comments:

   - Comments are Python style.
 Currently only # is supported, not """
   - Open curlies are not allowed in comments '{'
-  - Blank lines are OK, but are not test separators
+  - Blank lines are also OK, but do not act as test separators

 ### Tests / Test JSON:

-  - A test runs all the send lines, collects all the response lines (r's, sr's and er's), then analyzes according to the test JSON
+  - A test runs all the `send` lines, collects all the response lines (`r`'s, `sr`'s and `er`'s), then analyzes according to the test JSON
   - Each test must be a parsable JSON object.
-If in doubt, lint it It's useful to edit these files in an editor with a built-in JSON linter like Atom (use json-linter package)
+If in doubt, lint it.
+    - It's useful to edit these files in an editor with a built-in JSON linter like Atom (use json-linter package).
-  - Not much is supported yet.
-As new items are added they will appear here
+    - It may also be useful to cut and paste a JSON object into jsonlint.com for checking.

-Refer to test-001.json to follow along:
+Refer to smoke-001.json to follow along:

   - "t" is the test data object, consisting of:
     - "label" will be displayed when the test is run